rzerres/viperus/README.md

 # viperus  [![Build Status](https://travis-ci.com/maurocordioli/viperus.svg?branch=master)](https://travis-ci.com/maurocordioli/viperus) [![Coverage Status](https://coveralls.io/repos/github/maurocordioli/viperus/badge.svg?branch=master)](https://coveralls.io/github/maurocordioli/viperus?branch=master)
  ~~go~~  rust configuration with fangs!

-`viperus` is an (in)complete commandline configuration solution for Rust applications.
+`viperus` is a commandline configuration solution for Rust applications.

+> Note: The implementation is yet incomplete.
+It should work, but
+> please be aware of this fact and use at your own risk. ;-)

-It is heavly inspired by the wonderful go package <https://github.com/spf13/viper>
+`viperus` is heavly inspired by the wonderful go package
-Use it at your own risk. ;-)
+<https://github.com/spf13/viper> and adopt the ideas to make them
+accessible in the rust world.

 no Go projects ~~has been harmed~~ are built consuming `viperus` :-)